Operations

 Update API

-update executes java.sql.PreparedStatement#executeUpdate().
+The update API executes java.sql.PreparedStatement#executeUpdate().

 import scalikejdbc._